cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/configuring.rst

    *PurchaseFlow* in the list of Programs to get to the *Flow* detail page, then click the *Start* button.  (this will launch additional YARN containers.)

 #.
-Once the Flow is *RUNNING*, inject data by clicking on the *purchaseStream* icon in
+Once the flow is *RUNNING*, inject data by clicking on the *purchaseStream* icon in
-   the Flow diagram.
+   the flow diagram.
 In the dialog that pops up, type ``Tom bought 5 apples for $3`` and click *Inject*.
-You should see activity in the graphs and the Flowlet counters increment.
+You should see activity in the graphs and the flowlet counters increment.

 #.
 Run a MapReduce program against this data by navigating back to the *PurchaseHistory* list of
    programs, select *PurchaseHistoryBuilder*, and click the *Start* button.
 This will launch an